alexlop29/react-native/README.md

 - [DONE] Add Firebase List of Exercises to SelectExercise Comp using Tanstack Query!

+- [NOW] Add a new exercise

-- [NEXT] TanStack Query is not automically receiving backend updates!
+- [BACKLOG] TanStack Query is not automically receiving backend updates!
+- [BACKLOG] Add functionality to search for exercises
+- [BACKLOG] Add functionality to categorize exercises (e.g. biceps, triceps)

 ### Overall Session Goal:
 ```